 Hair loss news first:

 — Two important studies were published in Japan in the past several weeks.
-One on the never-before-heard-by-any-normal-human-being topical penta-peptide Gly-Pro-Ile-Gly-Ser (GPIGS) and another on the somewhat less esoteric Wnt-10b.
+One on the unusually named topical penta-peptide Gly-Pro-Ile-Gly-Ser (GPIGS); and another on the somewhat less esoteric Wnt-10b.
 Update: A 2020 study finds that Wnt10b promotes hair follicle growth and dermal papilla cell proliferation via the Wnt/β-Catenin signaling pathway.
 Note that the research was done in rabbits.

 — The UK’s Mirror had an excellent article on the dangers of getting bad hair transplants and the importance of picking an experienced surgeon and adviser.
 Also see my posts on the dangers of getting hair transplants abroad and on hair transplants gone wrong.

 — Pfizer and Allergan have scrapped their merger plans after US tax rule changes limited potential benefits.
-I mention this news because Allergan has two important hair loss treatment drugs in the pipeline in Bimatoprost and Setipiprant (search the “Categories” menu on this blog for posts on those products).
+I mention this news because Allergan has two important hair loss treatment drugs in the pipeline in Bimatoprost and Setipiprant.

-— New study summarizing 11 older LLLT studies concludes overall favorable results when it comes to hair.
+— New study summarizing 11 older LLLT studies concludes overall favorable results when it comes to hair growth.

 — French spiderman climbs an office tower to call attention to hair loss.
 Well done monsieur.
-The French are supposed to be among the best in the world at realizing the important things in life: for example, hair loss day was celebrated/mourned in the country on March 24th 2016 per the last sentence of that article.
+The French are supposed to be among the best in the world at realizing the important things in life.
+For example, hair loss day was celebrated (or mourned) in the country on March 24th 2016 per the last sentence of that article.

 — Someone from the HLT forums asked me via e-mail to help in publicizing a group buy of ingredients to make Dr. Brotzu’s lotion.
-I never participate in group buys, and I do not like posting about them since I do not want to be responsible in case someone purchases a dangerous ingredient from some unreliable international vendor.
+I never participate in group buys, and I do not like posting about them on this blog.
+I do not want to be responsible in case someone purchases a dangerous ingredient from some unreliable international vendor.
 Nevertheless, I will make an exception here and encourage blog readers to visit this link and decide for themselves.
 As always, I am not a doctor or medical professional, and I take zero responsibility in case the group buy ends up being something illegal.
-I have done no research about the ingredients involved in this group buy.
+I have done no research about the ingredients involved in this venture.

 And now on to medical items of interest: